 ♦ All matter consists of atoms which are indivisible and indestructible.

-Let us now take a leap from the ancient civilisation to the modern world and begin to take a look at the discoveries made in the 18th century.
+Let us fast forward to a few years later, from ancient civilisation to the modern world, and learn about the discoveries made in the 18th century.

 The Dalton’s theory states –

-♦ All matter is composed of atoms, which are the smallest indivisible part of matter.
+♦ All matter is composed of atoms.
+Atoms are the smallest indivisible part of matter.

 ♦ Atoms cannot be created or destroyed.